Going from aware to awake – part I

 What was I missing?

 A lot of writing and presentation training is about rules (don’t do this, do that) and techniques (how to steer or even manipulate your audience).
 Rules and techniques can be a support when you feel unsure.
 They can be fun to try out, to fool around with.
-But rules and techniques can also get in the way of things.
-Which is what I clearly saw when I taught a class or workshop: obscuring instead of clarifying, obstructing instead of helping people become more free in what they think and write and say.
+But they can also get in the way of things.
+Which is what I clearly saw when I taught a class or workshop: rules were sometimes obscuring instead of clarifying; techniques were sometimes obstructing instead of helping people become more free in what they think and write and say.

 And I wanted to help people play, not put them in a cage of do’s and don’ts.
 Yet sometimes I found myself doing exactly that.

-The penny dropped when I started to study a communication method called nonviolent communication.
-This method tries to help people communicate more effectively, by moving beyond judgments (this is good/bad, you are nice/stupid) to the deeper level of what we feel and what we need (I don’t like when you do this because it frightens me, and I want to feel comfortable).
+A penny dropped when I began to study a communication method called nonviolent communication.
+This method tries to help people communicate more effectively, by moving beyond judgments (this is good/bad, you are nice/stupid) to the deeper level of what we feel and what we need (when you explain things so quickly, I don’t understand, and then I feel cranky and lose interest.
+Could you help me understand you better, by explaining things more slowly?).
 When we communicate on this deeper level, not pushing each other away with judgment (assumption, presumption, prejudice), it is easier to connect, and to get what we need.

 Nonviolent communication taught me that our deeper reasons for doing so are our innate needs.
 We want to express ourselves, to make a connection.
-We need to feel seen, heard, understood.
-We need interaction with others, communion, the stimulation of their responses; we need to hear their ‘no’ in order to feel our own ‘yes’….
-There are many things we can want from others.
+We need to feel seen, heard, understood; or to be left in peace.
+We need interaction with others, communion, the stimulation of their responses; we need to hear their ‘no’ in order to feel our own ‘yes’…

 To get there, we use a range of techniques, as I learned in practice: from the words that we choose to the tone we express them in to the volume that we use to the pictures that we add to the way we look at the crowd to the way we use our hands to the way we set the stage to the clothes we put on to…